Jubatian/rrpge-spec/specs/vid_arch.rst

 - 1 cycle for reading a render command.
 - In Shift mode, twice the Output width of cycles, plus two for the initial source fetch.
-- In positioned mode, twice the Source line size of cycles, plus one for an extra Line buffer write (actually two, but one of these cycles should be pipelined with the reading of a subsequent render command).
+- In Positioned mode, twice the Source line size of cycles, plus one for an extra Line buffer write (actually two, but one of these cycles should be pipelined with the reading of a subsequent render command).
+- In Tiled mode with X expansion off, three times the Source line size of cycles, plus one for an extra Line buffer write (see above).
+- In Tiled mode with X expansion, the same as in Positioned mode.

-Note that the renderer is not capable to optimize out access cycles which would be used to render into off-screen area.
+Note that the renderer is not capable to optimize out access cycles which would be used to render into non-displayed area (off-screen or clipped).